Sony Alpha DSLR-A390 Quick Review

 Category: Mid Range Interchangeable Lens Camera / DSLR

 Ergonomics & handling

 Viewfinder / screen rating

-The Sony Alpha 390 isn't a bad camera as such, but there are so many better options on the market that it is hard to recommend.
-Ultimately, so little has changed compared to its predecessor that its specifications and performance do now look very out of date.
+The Sony Alpha 390 isn't a bad camera, but there are so many better options on the market that it is hard to recommend.
+Ultimately, so little has changed, compared to its predecessor, that its specifications and performance now look very out of date.
 The A390 has some cool tricks up its sleeve in the form of SteadyShot INSIDE and DR+, but they aren't enough to make it stand out from its DSLR and mirrorless competitors.